CSCfi/csc-user-guide/docs/support/tutorials/gromacs-throughput.md

 [GROMACS application page](../../apps/gromacs.md#notes-about-binding-and-multi-gpu-simulations-on-lumi),
 as well as [LUMI Docs](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/distribution-binding/).

-The plot below shows the total combined throughput obtained when running multiple replicas of the 96k atom alcohol dehydrogenase (ADH) benchmark on two LUMI-G nodes.
+The plot below shows the total combined throughput obtained when running multiple replicas of the 96k atom alcohol dehydrogenase (ADH) benchmark on two LUMI-G nodes (2 fs timestep).
 When the number of trajectories per GCD is increased from one to four, the overall performance (sum of each independent trajectory) increases by about one microsecond per day due to better GPU utilization.
 Since each simulation is independent, one could scale this use case to a huge number of nodes for maximal throughput.

 ![GCD-sharing on LUMI-G using multidir](../../img/adh.png 'GCD-sharing on LUMI-G using multidir')